manifoldmarkets/manifold/web/README.md

 ## Getting started

-Manifold's website uses [Next.js][nextjs], which is a [React][react]-based framework that handles concerns like routing, builds, and a development server.
-It's also integrated with [Vercel][vercel], which is responsible for hosting the site and providing some other production functionality like serving the API.
-The application code is written exclusively in Typescript.
-Styling is done via CSS-in-JS in the React code and uses [Tailwind][tailwind] CSS classes.

 To run the development server, install [Yarn][yarn], and then in this directory:

 1. `yarn` to install all dependencies